MediaArea/MediaConch/Demo/README.md

 `mediaconch -ti -fx Test1.mkv > Test1.xml`

 [Schematron for PAL](Files/Test1_pal.sch)
-This policy checks all files for a framesize of 720 × 576 and a framerate of 25.
+This policy checks all files for a framesize of 720 x 576 and a framerate of 25.

 [Schematron for NTSC](Files/Test1_ntsc.sch)
-This policy checks all files for a framesize of 720 × 480 and a framerate of 29.970.
+This policy checks all files for a framesize of 720 x 480 and a framerate of 29.970.

 As one line with mediaconch and xmllint: